LegalizeAdulthood/cpp-koans/README.md

 assertion true.
 Typically each assertion will contain the symbol `XXX` or `xxx` representing the portion you edit to make the assertion true.

+A koan is designed to increase your understanding in some way; it is not a test.
+Feel free to consult documentation, leverage your IDE to research function signatures, etc., in order to figure out how to make an assertion pass.
+Sometimes running the tests will tell you how the right answer compared to your incorrect answer.
+Feel free to copy/paste correct answers from the build output to pass the assertion!

 The build script is configured to run the tests after a successful compile, so simply building the code will run the tests and report failed assertions.